api3dao/oev-docs/docs/reference/oev/parameters/index.md

 ::: info

-This parameter is data feed proxy-specific.
+This parameter is proxy-specific.

 :::

 The time period searchers have to update the data feed after they have won an auction.
-If they do not perform the update within this period, they will be [slashed](#slashing) (provided there was no other update that frontrun them).
+If they do not perform the update within this period, they will be [slashed](#slashing) (provided there was no other update on that data feed within the update period).

 ### Minimal Bid Amount

 ::: info

-This parameter is data feed proxy-specific.
+This parameter is proxy-specific.

 :::